Kailas - Tibet's Sacred Peak - Saga Dawa Festival

 Day 3: We make the dramatic flight across the Nepal Himalaya from Kathmandu to Lhasa.
 We are met at the airport and make the 1 hour transfer from there to our hotel in the city.

 Day 4: A day in Lhasa for sightseeing and acclimatisation.
 We visit the spiritual centre of Lhasa, the Jokhang Temple, and the surrounding market area of the Barkor.
 Overnight in Lhasa.

 Day 5: In the morning we will visit the Potala Palace, the most spectacular of the sights of Lhasa.In the afternoon we have an excursion to the impressive Sera Monastery located outside the city.
 Overnight in Lhasa.

 Day 6: Taking the new paved highway beside the Tsangpo River (Brahmaputra) we drive to Shigatse where we visit the Tashilunpo Monastery.
 Overnight in a hotel.

 Day 7: We drive across a pass (4500m) which offers views of the Himalayas.
-Beyond the town of Lhatse we cross the Tsangpo River by a vehicle ferry and set up our first camp of the trip.
+Beyond the town of Lhatse we cross the Tsangpo River and set up our first camp of the trip.